Are you ready to tackle a STEM activity?

-The one above is precious.
-This was made by a group of third graders that did not know how to make an interlocking chain, but knew how it should look.
+The one in the top photo was made by a group of third graders that did not know how to make an interlocking chain, but knew how it should look.
 So, they drew it on paper!
 Can you see the pencil marks?
 Then they cut it out and then cut the centers out.
 That was it- there was not enough paper left to add to it.
-But, y’all, what a great effort.
+But, what a great effort.

-As soon as we started to stretch the chains out on the floor to share I heard kids complaining that the “chains” that were just strips of paper were not real chains.
+The first time I saw the straight method of a chain I started hearing the complaints as soon as I started to stretch the chains out on the floor to share I heard kids complaining that the “chains” that were just strips of paper were not real chains.